 Now you are ready for the pressure canning.
 Place your jars into your canner, following your canner’s instructions.
 In my large canner, I can fit 16 pints (8 per layer) with a separator between layers.

-Adjust your canner lid, bring up to pressure and process pints for 1 hour and 15 minutes for pints at 10 pounds of pressure (1 hour and 30 minutes for quarts).
+Adjust your canner lid, bring up to pressure, and process pints for 1 hour and 15 minutes for pints at 10 pounds of pressure (1 hour and 30 minutes for quarts).
 Let cool before removing jars.

-Canning vegetable beef soup is easy using the pressure canning method!
+Finally, enjoy your home-canned vegetable beef soup!
+As you already saw, canning vegetable beef soup is easy using the pressure canning method!

 No products found.